iamwatchdogs/Signup-Form-Practice/README.md

 - Storing the data into an external file within the browser environment

 Note that the whole JavaScript source code is implemented within an anonymous callback that gets executed when the `window` object is completed loading.
 This avoids access to the functions that are binded with events or other helper functions that can be manipulated through the console.

+### Changelog

+- [`v0.0.0`](https://github.com/iamwatchdogs/Signup-Form-Practice/releases/tag/v0.0.0 "goto releases") - Basic implementation of signup page with HTML, CSS and JavaScript.
+- [`v1.0.0`](https://github.com/iamwatchdogs/Signup-Form-Practice/releases/tag/v1.0.0 "goto releases") - More sophisticated implementation to overcome some of the edge cases and concerns. _(visually and functionally no diff for output)_

 ## Learning outcomes